Samirkabirtanjim/Dart_Learning/Module 2: Advanced topics in Dart/OOP The core part.md

 ## 3️⃣ Polymorphism — "One name, many forms"

 Means same method name works differently for different classes.
 Usually done using method overriding.

+## 🧠 Types of Polymorphism in Dart
+* ✔️ 1.
+Method Overriding (Supported)

+Child class changes the parent method.

+* ❌ Method Overloading (Dart does not support this)

+So in Dart, polymorphism = overriding.

 ### Example:
 ```dart
 class Animal {